Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Experiments

 \subsection{Math}

-\textbf{Setup:} We applied Ada-Instruct to the field of math and evaluated it on two benchmarks: GSM8k~\citep{cobbe2021training} (easier) and MATH~\citep{hendrycks2021measuring} (harder).
-We randomly sampled 10 instructions from the training set of each dataset as the initial samples.
-We guarantee that the 10 samples from MATH do not contain drawing scripts.
-The base model employed here was LLAMA 2.
+\textbf{Setup:} We evaluated Ada-Instruct on two benchmarks: GSM8k~\citep{cobbe2021training} (easier) and MATH~\citep{hendrycks2021measuring} (harder).
+We randomly sampled 10 instructions from the training set of each benchmark as the initial samples.
+We require that the 10 MATH samples not be related to drawing scripts.
+We developed two models based on the instructions generated for each benchmark, named Ada-Instruct\textsubscript{GSM8k} and Ada-Instruct\textsubscript{MATH}, respectively.
+The base model used here was LLAMA 2.

+\textbf{Baselines:} We employed Self-Instruct as the baseline.
+The models developed using initial instructions from GSM8k and MATH are respectively denoted as Self-Instruct\textsubscript{GSM8k} and Self-Instruct\textsubscript{MATH}.
+We have omitted the comparison with Evol-Instruct, as its implementation in WizardMath~\cite{luo2023wizardmath} already incorporates GSM8k and MATH as part of their training datasets.

 \textbf{Effect:} In Table~\ref{tab:math}, we observed a significant performance enhancement of Ada-Instruct in comparison with the base model.
-Ada-Instruct demonstrated a relative improvement of 69.3\% and 125.6\% on GSM8k and MATH, respectively, compared to the base model (LLAMA 2-13B).
-This surpassed the performance of LLAMA 2-34B and achieved state-of-the-art results in few-shot sample generation models.
+Ada-Instruct demonstrated a relative improvement of 69.7\% and 125.6\% on GSM8k and MATH, respectively, compared to the base model (LLAMA 2-13B).
+This surpassed the performance of LLAMA 2-34B and achieved state-of-the-art results in few-shot instruction generation models.

-\textbf{Ablation:} In Table~\ref{tab:math}, we also compare the performance of Ada-Instruct and Self-Instruct.
-The settings for both Self-Instruct and Ada-Instruct are kept consistent, including the use of the same 10 initial samples.
-The only distinction is that Self-Instruct uses instructions generated through ICL and ChatGPT.
-We observe that Ada-Instruct markedly surpasses Self-Instruct, verifying the efficacy of Ada-Instruct in generating instructions for downstream tasks.
+\textbf{Comparison with Self-Instruct:} In Table~\ref{tab:math}, we also compare the performance of Ada-Instruct and Self-Instruct.
+The settings for both Self-Instruct and Ada-Instruct are kept consistent.
+Ada-Instruct markedly surpasses Self-Instruct.